 Founder and Managing Partner

 Prior to Maguire Partners, he was a Director at Cushman & Wakefield where he started his real estate career.
-During his 16 year tenure at Cushman & Wakefield, he headed institutional accounts for a number of Fortune 1000 companies including Chubb & Son, Dow Jones, Viacom, MTV, Pacific Bell, Texaco, and Interpublic Group.
+During his 16-year tenure at Cushman & Wakefield, he headed institutional accounts for several Fortune 1000 companies including Chubb & Son, Dow Jones, Viacom, MTV, Pacific Bell, Texaco, and Interpublic Group.
 He was among the top one percent of brokers and negotiated some of the largest leasing deals in the country at the time including the AT&T Center (200,000 square feet), MTV’s western regional headquarters (100,000 square feet), and Dow Jones’s administration facility in Midtown Manhattan (300,000 square feet).

 Mr. Planting received his B.A. in Economics with Honors from the University of California, Berkeley.
-He is an active member of the Urban Land Institute and the International Council of Shopping Centers.
+He is a Trustee of Loyola High School and Chairman o f the Hollywood Partnership B.I.D.
 He is a guest lecturer at the UCLA Anderson School of Management and the USC Lusk Center for Real Estate Development.

 Mr. Wagman is a Managing Partner at GPI.
 He is a long time leader in the real estate industry having served as President and CEO of The Hahn Company and its successor, TrizecHahn Centers.
 Both were a part of Trizec Properties, a $5B publicly traded REIT.
 In this capacity, Mr. Wagman headed one of the largest shopping center companies in the United States with 43 regional malls and 1,700 employees.
 During his tenure, the company developed several precedent-setting projects, including Park Meadows in Denver; Paseo Colorado in Pasadena; West End City Center in Budapest, Hungary; and expansions of Horton Plaza in San Diego and Prudential Center in Boston.